Questions and Answers: Walham Green Lease Extensions

-• The intention is to sell our GFF in Walham Green but we may need to extend the lease, or possibly cover the expense of our buyers.
-Are you able to suggest a conveyancers to assist?
+• We hope to sell our one bedroom apartment in Walham Green but we may require a lease extension, or possibly cover the expense of our buyers.
+Are you able to suggest a conveyancing practitioners to assist?

 • Other Topics